marylkayoe/mousePerformanceAnalysis/videoProcessing/README.md

 This folder contains functions that are used to process video files in the Mouse Performance Analysis toolbox.

 ## Functions
+- **convertAviToGray**: Converts an AVI video file to a grayscale MKV video file using FFmpeg.
+Optional arguments relate to scaling the video and overwriting existing files.
+The output video uses lossless compression and is best suited for further processing.
 - **convertAviToMP4**: Converts an AVI video file to an MP4 video file using FFmpeg.
 Optional arguments relate to scaling and cropping the video.
+Some data loss may occur due to compression, but the file size is significantly reduced.
 - **saveVideoMatrixMP4**: Saves a video matrix as an MP4 video file using FFmpeg.
 - **readVideoIntoMatrix**: Reads a video file into a 3D matrix.
 If the video is RGB, it is converted to grayscale.
 Optional arguments relate to scaling the video and removing blue elements (glove) from the video and replacing them with white.
 - **removeBlueGloveFromFrame**: Removes blue elements (glove) from a frame and replaces them with white (default, works if the mouse is black)